spike-h/mdai/documentation/Report_to_SR_docs.md

 # Report to SR
-Below is a function which inputs a report as a string/text file/directory of text files and outputs an SR document containing the information as text values
+This function  inputs a report as a string/text file/directory of text files and outputs an SR document containing the information as text values.

 **WARNING**: this just creates a bare bones SR document where the observations are just stored as text.
 There are no specified codes
          associated with any of the observations/fields on the outputted SR document.